permeoxidestinator/RoboticArm/README.md

 * Always drive small steps! (<10mm)
 * A very big step could cause your robot to move very quickly and destroy its servos, the power sourve or environment!
 (Yes it happened to me)

-I hope you'll be able to realize cool projects with this library Happy tinkering!
+I hope you'll be able to realize cool projects with this library!
+Happy tinkering!

 Methods: